How to Enroll in Noncredit Classes

-- Comprehend spoken English in extended conversation containing some unfamiliar words in familiar contexts.
+- Recognize key points in spoken English containing some unfamiliar words in familiar contexts.

-- Participate in increasingly extended conversations about topics beyond survival or routine activities.
+- Engage in extended conversations about topics beyond survival or routine activities.

-- Differentiate between fact and fiction in simplified reading material and some authentic material using a variety of word analysis skills to determine the meaning of new words.
+- Use a variety of word analysis skills to determine the meaning of new words in familiar authentic texts.

-- Organize relevant ideas and appropriate details into one or more clearly organized paragraph in a report or personal correspondence.
+- Construct relevant ideas and appropriate details into one or more clearly organized short paragraphs.

 High Intermediate ESL

-- Understand essential information in spoken English in extended conversations, lectures, or speeches in a variety of contexts.
+- Recognize essential information in extended conversations, lectures, or speeches in a variety of contexts.

 Low Advanced ESL

-- Understand descriptive and factual material in spoken English.
+- Interpret descriptive and factual material in spoken English.

-- Engage in casual and extended conversations with increasing fluency and control of grammatical patterns.
+- Engage in extended conversations with some fluency and control of grammatical patterns.

-- Comprehend authentic reading materials on abstract topics in familiar contexts as well as descriptions and narrations of factual material.
+- Interpret authentic reading materials on abstract topics in familiar contexts as well as descriptions and narrations of factual material.

-- Be able to write compositions on familiar material using complex grammatical patterns accurately.
+- Write compositions on familiar material using complex grammatical patterns.